grsouth/startup/README.md

 ## React Prep 1

 Restructured the project into a React-friendly layout: static assets now live under `public/`, while page markup and styles are in `src/` ahead of conversion to components.
 Added a root `index.html` that will host the future React bundle while the existing login experience lives at `public/login.html`.

+## React Prep 2

+- Added a starter `src/app.jsx` component and reorganized the styling into `src/styles/base.css` plus page-specific CSS files for login, about, and dashboard views.